carlosdg/mws-restaurant-stage-1/README.md

 # Restaurant Reviews (Mobile Web Specialist Certification Course)

+**Note**: this repository is outdated with respect to [RestaurantReviews](https://github.com/carlosdg/RestaurantsReviews).
+There you can find in a single repository the code for the RestaurantsReviews web application and the data API server.
+They are also the most up to date versions of my project.

 This is the project made for [Udacity's Mobile Web Specialist nanodegree](https://www.udacity.com/course/mobile-web-specialist-nanodegree--nd024).
 This project was divided into three stages, you can see the ending result of each stage in the corresponding branches:

 - [stage-1](https://github.com/carlosdg/mws-restaurant-stage-1/tree/stage-1)